Michael Croft: Wartime

 World War II ended any chance of a career in cricket, and Croft joined the RAF in 1940, becoming a sergeant-pilot.
 Despite taking part in daylight bombing raids over occupied France, however, he apparently lacked the manual dexterity demanded in flying, and he was offered the option of a discharge.
 There followed a period in which he tried various casual jobs – as a repertory actor in Lancashire, an ARP fire guard messenger, a credit salesman and even a lumberjack – but he returned to the services in 1943, this time with the Royal Navy.
 He spent some time on Mediterranean convoys and was a radar operator by the time the war ended in 1945.

 University

 In 1946, Croft, along with many other ex-servicemen, obtained a grant to take a short-course university degree.
 His was at Keble College, Oxford.
-Because of the backlog caused by the war it was a remarkably talented and relatively mature intake at university, and he counted among his friends there such people as Kenneth Tynan, Chris Chataway and Lindsay Anderson (all at Magdalen), Ludovic Kennedy (Christ Church), Robin Day (St. Edmund Hall), and John Schlesinger (Balliol).
-He read English but, as he put it, he did not do much "reading", and graduated with a modest BA Honours degree (3rd class).
+Because of the backlog caused by the war it was a remarkably talented and relatively mature intake at university, and he counted among his friends there were Kenneth Tynan, Chris Chataway, Lindsay Anderson, Ludovic Kennedy, Robin Day and John Schlesinger.
+He read English but, as he put it, he did not do much reading, and graduated with a modest BA Honours degree (3rd class).
 It nevertheless gave him the opportunity to indulge his love of literature, theatre, writing and sport.